2024 United States presidential election in Ohio: County swings

 Although no counties flipped, all but three counties in the state shifted rightward.
-Appalachian Ohio in particularly shifted further to the right, with only Athens County voting for Harris.
+Appalachian Ohio in particular shifted further to the right, with only Athens County voting for Harris.

 Mahoning County voted for Trump by over 9%, shifting rightward by 7%, the largest shift in the state.
-Mahoning also voted for Bernie Moreno by 0.2% in the concurrent U.S. Senate election.
-Mahoning had voted Democratic from 1976 to 2016, even voting for Walter Mondale in 1984, despite Mondale losing 49 states that year.
+Mahoning County also voted for Bernie Moreno by 0.2% in the concurrent U.S. Senate election.
+The county had voted Democratic from 1976 to 2016, even voting for Walter Mondale in 1984, despite Mondale losing 49 states that year.

 Only three counties in Ohio shifted leftward, including Delaware County, the highest-income county in Ohio.
 This does support exit polls showing Harris improved among higher-income voters, particularly White women with college degrees.

 Harris lost Delaware county by less than 7%, the closest a Democratic nominee has come to winning the county since 1932, with Delaware County voting to the left of the state.
 Sherrod Brown nearly won Delaware County, losing it by less than 2%, also to the left of the state.